niaid/dsb/README.md

 <a href='https://mattpm.github.io/dsb'><img src='man/figures/dsb_heatmap.png'/></a>

+### calculate UMAP embedding on DSB normalized protein values and visualize all proteins in single cells on the same interpretable DSB scale

-### One can also calculate UMAP embeddings and visualize protein-based clusters in UMAP space to visualize the interpretable scale on which DSB places single cell protein expression levels.
-Note it is also possible to calculate UMAP embeddings directly with Seurat, Scater etc. below we use the python umap package called through reticulate
+One can also calculate UMAP embeddings and to visualize the interpretable scale on which DSB places single cell protein expression levels.
+Note it is also possible to calculate UMAP embeddings directly with *Seurat*, *scater* etc. below we use the python umap package called through reticulate

 ``` r
 library(reticulate); use_virtualenv("r-reticulate")